Selamat datang! Welcome!

 - Each student is to sign a risk management statement containing all the necessary precautions for their safety and security and insurance coverage.

 - To ensure university insurance coverage applies at all stages of travel, students are asked to travel to Lombok via Singapore, Jakarta, or routes other than Bali.
 University insurance may not provide coverage for disruption to travel caused by the volcanic activities of Mt Agung.
+Private applicants will need to arrange their own insurance and investigate restrictions on coverage.

 - For added safety, students will need to stay in accommodation recommended by RUILI close to the MLFI campus.
 The list of hotels can be found here.